Northern Ireland's most easterly point

-Within Ballyhalbert there is a sandy beach and water sports enthusiasts can also thoroughly enjoy Ballyhalbert’s harbour which has become a main attraction and centre for jet skis.
+The village is home to a beautiful sandy beach.
+Water sports enthusiasts can also thoroughly enjoy Ballyhalbert’s harbour which has become a main attraction and centre for Jet Skis.

-Within the village is the Glastry Nature Reserve.
+Located in the village is the Glastry Nature Reserve.
 It consists of numerous lakes which are formed by digging clay for the nearby Glastry Brickworks.
-History enthusiasts can also visit an 800 year old castle motte, a standing stone and the ruins of an old church.

-Just two kilometres south of Ballyhalbert village stands Burr point, the most easterly point in Northern Ireland.
-A bronze sculpture of a giant ‘E’ hightlights this.
-For those who love walking, scenic views and photography Burr point will not disappoint.
+Just two kilometres south of Ballyhalbert village stands Burr point, the most easterly point in Ireland.
+A bronze sculpture of a giant ‘E’ marks the spot.
+For those who love walking, scenic views and photography, Burr point will not disappoint.
 For note: park in the car park at the harbour and explore on foot, Sandylands is a private road, for resident's cars only.